myavonbehren/beat-detector/README.md

-# Beat Tracker for Premiere Pro
+# Beat Detector for Premiere Pro

 A simple Python tool that automatically detects beats in audio files and exports them as markers for Adobe Premiere Pro using the Markerbox plugin.